BestOreo/DataMining-InfoVisualization/README.md

 ##### 3.2 Working hours
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/7.png)

 According to the company's internal staff to send mail time we found Hacking Team's staff will work from 17:00 to zero.
-Why is this because programmers are night owls?
+Why is this because programmers are night owls?<br/>

 We found in the following mining of customer sources, the United States is Hacking Team's largest source of customers and business countries.
 The 17 o'clock Italian time is just 8 o'clock local time in San Francisco, New York local time 11 o'clock.
 Therefore, we speculate that the business relationship between Hacking Team and a large number of U.S. clients during this time period is the reason why the Hacking Team is in a day and night timetable.

 ##### 3.3 Hacking Team Mail Overview
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/8.png)

 Through this picture, we can overview the development process of Hacking Team.
 The blue bar represents the total amount of emails in the current month, and the yellow line represents the number of active internal staffs in the current month.
 The total number of internal staff at the time of the start-up only two people, after the gradual expansion of the size of the ranks of development, at its highest reached more than 90 people.
-From the company's mail growth situation, there are four main stages, three turning points.
+From the company's mail growth situation, there are four main stages, three turning points.<br/>
 ![pic](https://github.com/BestOreo/Pic-for-README.md/blob/master/datamining%26%26infovisualization/9.png)

 ##### 3.4 Stage Business Overview